-Jonni is a social entrepreneur driven to affect meaningful progressive change in the world through facilitating a philosophical, scientific and experiential understanding of human consciousness and the role our minds play in shaping our personal and collective experience.
-Jonni has over 15 years experience in film, television and event production.
-He is a multi award winning executive producer and now a full time meditation teacher.
-His entrepreneurial leadership skills spearhead the 1 Giant Mind initiative. www.1giantmind.org
+Jonni Pollard is a social entrepreneur driven to affect meaningful progressive change in the world through facilitating a philosophical, scientific and experiential understanding of human consciousness and the role our minds play in shaping our personal and collective experience.
+Jonni has over 15 years of experience in film, television and event production.
+He is a multi-award-winning executive producer and a full-time meditation teacher.
+His entrepreneurial leadership skills spearhead the 1 Giant Mind initiative.

 1. What led you to meditation?